clulab/eidos/README.md

 # License

-While we will soon be licensed as Apache, currently one dependency has a GPL licence.
+While we will soon be licensed as Apache, currently one dependency has a GPL license.
 This will be removed very soon and the license will be updated.